rohithreddy1095/flappy-fish/EXPLAIN.md

 - The fish is created using CSS shapes and positioned absolutely.
 - Pipes are div elements with CSS styling to create the appearance of seaweed or coral.
 - The fish's rotation is adjusted based on its vertical velocity for a more dynamic appearance.
+- Bubbles are rendered as div elements with CSS animations for movement and scaling.

+## Sound Effects

+The game uses the Web Audio API to play a sound effect when the fish passes through a pipe.
+The sound is loaded as an audio file and played using an Audio object.

 ## Conclusion

 Flappy Fish demonstrates the use of React hooks and a separate game engine class to create an interactive game.
-This architecture separates concerns, with the App component handling rendering and input, while the GameEngine manages the game logic and state.
-The addition of multi-directional controls adds depth to the gameplay while maintaining the core challenge of navigating through obstacles.
+This architecture separates concerns, with the App component handling rendering, input, and sound, while the GameEngine manages the game logic and state.
+The addition of bubble animations and sound effects enhances the game's atmosphere, providing a more immersive underwater experience.